What Are Irreconcilable Differences Divorce In Singapore?

 This ground requires that the spouses have lived apart for a continuous period of at least three years immediately before the application for divorce, with both parties consenting to the divorce.

-To qualify under this ground, it must be proven that the spouses have lived separate lives for a continuous period of three years.
+It must be proven that the spouses have lived separate lives for three years to qualify under this ground.

 This separation must be voluntary and not due to necessity, such as work or study commitments.
 Evidence such as a deed of separation can be used to support the claim.
 The key requirement is mutual consent, meaning both parties agree to the divorce.

-If the couple reconciles and lives together briefly (for no more than six months) during the three-year separation, this period does not interrupt the continuity of the separation, although it does not count towards the three-year period.
+Suppose the couple reconciles and lives together briefly (for no more than six months) during the three-year separation.
+In that case, this period does not interrupt the continuity of the separation, although it does not count towards the three years.

 For the separation to qualify, the spouses must live apart continuously for three years.
 This means living separate lives, even if they reside under the same roof.